Telehealth Billing Services in Alabama

 Frequently Asked Questions

-All major AL payers: Blue Cross Blue Shield of Alabama, Aetna, Cigna, UHC, Alabama Medicaid (including Alabama Coordinated Health Network), and Medicare through Palmetto GBA.
+All major AL payers: Blue Cross Blue Shield of Alabama, Aetna, Cigna, UnitedHealthcare, Humana, Alabama Medicaid (largely fee-for-service, plus the Alabama Coordinated Health Network and Integrated Care Networks) (including Alabama Coordinated Health Network (ACHN, the state's seven regional primary care case management entity), Integrated Care Networks (ICNs) for long-term care), and Medicare through Palmetto GBA (Jurisdiction J).
 If a payer accepts telehealth patients in Alabama, we submit and follow-up on claims with them.

 The most frequent telehealth denials we see from AL payers include pos 02 reimburses at facility rates while pos 10 reimburses at non-facility rates — choosing incorrectly reduces reimbursement by 15-30%, synchronous audio/video visits use modifier 95, audio-only visits use modifier 93, and payers vary on which they accept, 40+ states have telehealth parity laws, but each defines parity differently — some cover payment parity, others only coverage parity.
 Our team catches these before submission by applying both telehealth coding expertise and AL payer-specific rules to every claim.

-Alabama Medicaid routes telehealth patients through 1 managed care plans: Alabama Coordinated Health Network.
+Alabama Medicaid (largely fee-for-service, plus the Alabama Coordinated Health Network and Integrated Care Networks) routes telehealth patients through 2 managed care plans: Alabama Coordinated Health Network (ACHN, the state's seven regional primary care case management entity), Integrated Care Networks (ICNs) for long-term care.
 Each MCO has its own telehealth authorization requirements, fee schedules, and billing rules.
 We credential and bill with all of them so your telehealth practice gets paid correctly.

 Most AL telehealth practices are fully transitioned within two to three weeks.
-We connect to your EHR, learn your telehealth workflows, and start submitting claims to Blue Cross Blue Shield of Alabama, Alabama Medicaid, Medicare, and all your AL payers with no downtime.
+We connect to your EHR, learn your telehealth workflows, and start submitting claims to Blue Cross Blue Shield of Alabama, Alabama Medicaid (largely fee-for-service, plus the Alabama Coordinated Health Network and Integrated Care Networks), Medicare, and all your AL payers with no downtime.

 Fix Your Alabama Telehealth Billing